JeffreySarnoff/ErrorfreeArithmetic.jl/README.md

 ## exports

-*These are errorfree transformations.*
+*These are error-free transformations.*

 add_errorfree, subtract_errorfree,
 add_inorder_errorfree, subtract_inorder_errorfree,
 square_errorfree,  multiply_errorfree,
 fma_errorfree, fms_errorfree

-*This is likely an errorfree transformation, though I have not seen a proof.*
+*This is likely an error-free transformation, though I have not seen a proof.*
 inv_errorfree

-*While these are not strictly errorfree transformations, they are very nearly so.*
+*While these are not strictly error-free transformations, they are very nearly so.*
 *They are as accurate as possible given the working precision.*

 cube_accurately, divide_accurately,